A Boutique Law Firm in Texas

 With more than two decades of experience, Ms. Cain understands the complexities involved in obtaining or paying alimony.
 Our lawyer knows that both husbands and wives need information about the state guidelines that apply to alimony awards.
 The firm provides more than legal representation.
 We also give clients the information they need to make good decisions about financial matters such as alimony or child support.

-Schedule your initial consultation by calling our firm at (214) 234-2622 today.
+Contact Us Today for Your Initial Consultation by calling our firm at (214) 234-2622 today.

 • “I hired Lauren to do my divorce a few years ago & she got me exactly what I wanted!” - Patrick M.